Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 • A statement that the property purchased is:

-• to be used primarily for a qualifying activity, or
+• To be used primarily for a qualifying activity, or

-• for use by a contractor performing a construction contract for a qualified person.
+• For use by a contractor performing a construction contract for a qualified person.

 • A statement that the purchaser is:

-• a qualified person primarily engaged in a qualifying line of business, or
+• A qualified person primarily engaged in a qualifying line of business, or

-• a contractor performing a construction contract for a qualified person.
+• A contractor performing a construction contract for a qualified person.

 • A statement that the property purchased is qualified tangible personal property.